 “Angels fly only because they take themselves so lightly.
 How much more so does he who rules over the Angels?”

-I recommend Emily Fletcher's best selling book on meditation, "Stress Less, Accomplish More".
-She will scientifically demystify the meditation process for you and show you how to use meditation quickly and effectively in your life.
+If you've never been formerly initiated into a live transmittable meditation process, which I highly recommend with an actual meditation teacher, then recommend Emily Fletcher's best selling book on meditation, "Stress Less, Accomplish More".
+In this book Emily will scientifically demystify the meditation process for you and show you how to use meditation quickly and effectively in your life.

-If reading books is not exactly your idea of a good time, there's also a cool meditation app that I've enjoyed called “Insight Timer”.
+If reading books is not exactly your idea of a good time, there's also a cool meditation app that I've enjoyed in the past before becoming a LEO Method instructor called “Insight Timer”.
 It's available for both iPhone & Android and not only is it FREE but it’s home to over 1.8 million meditators world wide and has thousands of meditation practices.
-Personally I enjoy binaural sounds a lot.
+Binaural sounds for meditation are pretty awesome.

 L E O Method Consultant